kelektiv/node.bcrypt.js/README.md

     * `data` - [REQUIRED] - the data to be encrypted.
     * `salt` - [REQUIRED] - the salt to be used in encryption.
     * `cb` - [REQUIRED] - a callback to be fired once the data has been encrypted. uses eio making it asynchronous.
+      * `err` - First parameter to the callback detailing any errors.
+      * `encrypted` - Second parameter to the callback providing the encrypted form.
   * `compare_sync(data, encrypted)`
     * `data` - [REQUIRED] - data to compare.
     * `encrypted` - [REQUIRED] - data to be compared to.